WeyardWiz/SonarQube/README.md

 To add database tables, add the sql file under C:\Users\...\sonar-cis-plugin-master\src\main\ddl folder and make sure you are creating any tables under the sonarqube schema.

-The jdbcconnection.java file is located here: C:\Users\...\sonar-cis-plugin-master\src\main\java\edu\umich\cis currently its set to root as user name, with no password. if you have not created user/password for your computer, then leave them as is.
+The jdbcconnection.java file is located here: C:\Users\...\sonar-cis-plugin-master\src\main\java\edu\umich\cis

+Currently its set to root as user name, with no password. if you have not created user/password for your computer, then leave them as is.
 That is the default connection.

 Develop/Add java files for new metrics here: C:\Users\...\sonar-cis-plugin-master\src\main\java\edu\umich\cis\measures